 Phase 2: Histologically and/or cytologically confirmed metastatic selected solid tumor types with 0-2 prior lines of systemic therapy (unless discussed with the sponsor).

 For the non-small cell lung cancer (NSCLC) and melanoma cohorts, participants must have progressed on or after prior treatment with one anti-PD-1, anti-PD-L1, or anti-PDL2 agent.
-For the renal cell carcinoma (RCC) cohort, participants must have progressed on treatment with an anti- programmed death receptor-1 /programmed death receptor-ligand 1 monoclonal antibody (anti-PD-1/PD-L1 mAb) administered either as monotherapy, or in combination with other checkpoint inhibitors or other therapies.
+For the renal cell carcinoma (RCC) cohort, participants must have progressed on treatment with an anti- programmed death receptor-1 /programmed death receptor-ligand 1 monoclonal antibody (anti-PD-1/PD-L1 mAb) administered either as monotherapy, or in combination with other checkpoint inhibitors or other therapies, the regimen with an anti-PD-1/PD-L1 mAb must be the most recent therapy.
 Selected tumor types of both phases: NSCLC, predominantly clear cell renal cell carcinoma, endometrial carcinoma, urothelial carcinoma, squamous cell carcinoma of the head and neck, or melanoma (excluding uveal melanoma)

 2. Life expectancy of 12 weeks or more

 3. Phase 2: Measurable disease meeting the following criteria:

 1. At least 1 lesion of greater than or equal to 10 mm in the longest diameter for a non-lymph node or greater than or equal to 15 mm in the short-axis diameter for a lymph node that is serially measurable according to irRECIST (immune-related RECIST) using computerized tomography/magnetic resonance imaging (CT/MRI)